derong97/ReadME/server/README.md

 2. Create an isolated python environment: `python3 -m venv venv`
 3. Download [node.js](https://nodejs.org/en/download/)
-4. Install yarn by running `sudo apt update` and `sudo apt install yarn`
+4. Install yarn by running `sudo apt update` and `sudo apt install yarn` If you face an error installing yarn in Ubuntu, head to https://classic.yarnpkg.com/en/docs/install/#debian-stable and follow the instructions there
 5. Install Babel by running `yarn add @babel/plugin-transform-react-jsx`

 ### Download packages to your virtual environment